jeevandongre/calm-public-lib/Calm-Sample-Blueprints/Kubernetes-Cluster/README.md

  2. Change Aws provider in overview tab.
  3. Change Credentials for KUBE and local ie calm server, under credentials tab.
  4. Deploy the blueprint.
- 5. By default it created 3 node cluster master + 2 nodes, you can edit "KUBE_NODES" global vairable according to your requirement.
+ 5. By default it creates 3 node cluster master + 2 nodes, you can edit "KUBE_NODES" global vairable according to your requirement.